mozilla-frontend-infra/firefox-health-dashboard/README.md

 npm install npm@latest -g

 ```
-To test Node.
-To see if Node is installed, open the Windows Command Prompt, Powershell or a similar command line tool
+Verify node is installed, and see the version:

 ```
 npm -v